-TEACHING METHOD Face-to-face, Distance learning, etc. Lectures face to face.

-USE OF INFORMATION AND Use of Information and Communication Technologies (ICTs) (e.g. powerpoint) in

-COMMUNICATION TECHNOLOGIES teaching.

-Use of ICT in teaching, laboratory

-education, communication with

-students

-TEACHING ORGANIZATION Activity Semester workload

-The manner and methods of teaching Lectures 100

-are described in detail.
-Hours for private study of the student 25

-Lectures, seminars, laboratory -

-practice, fieldwork, study and analysis Total (hours) 125

-of bibliography, tutorials, placements, 125

-clinical practice, art workshop,

-interactive teaching, educational

-visits, project, essay writing, artistic

-creativity, etc. The student's study

-hours for each learning activity are

-given as well as the hours of non-

-directed study according to the

-principles of the ECTS

-STUDENT ASSESSEMNT Written examination after the end of the seme ester - final grade

-Description of the evaluation Minimum passing grade: 5.

-procedure:

-Language of evaluation, methods of

-evaluation, summative or conclusive,

-multiple choice questionnaires, short-

-answer questions, open-ended

-questions, problem solving, written

-work, essay/report, oral examination,

-public presentation, laboratory work,

-clinical examination of patient, art

-interpretation, other

-Specifically-defined evaluation criteria

-are given, and if and where they are

-accessible to students
+4. TEACHING AND LEARNING METHOL JJ - AJJLJJIVILINI TEACHING METHOD Face-to-face, Distance learning, etc. Lectures face to face.
+USE OF INFORMATION AND Use of Information and Communication Techno ologies (ICTs) (e.g. powerpoint) in COMMUNICATION TECHNOLOGIES teaching.
+Use of ICT in teaching, laboratory - education, communication with students TEACHING ORGANIZATION Activity Semester workload The manner and methods of teaching Lectures 100 are described in detail.
+Hours for private study of the student 25 Lectures, seminars, laboratory practice, fieldwork, study and analysis Total (hours) 125 of bibliography, tutorials, placements, clinical practice, art workshop, interactive teaching, educational visits, project, essay writing, artistic creativity, etc. The student's study hours for each learning activity are given as well as the hours of non- directed study according to the principles of the ECTS STUDENT ASSESSEMNT Description of the evaluation procedure: Written examination after the end of the semester - final grade Minimum passing grade: 5.
+Language of evaluation, methods of evaluation, summative or conclusive, multiple choice questionnaires, short- answer questions, open-ended questions, problem solving, written work, essay/report, oral examination, public presentation, laboratory work, clinical examination of patient, art interpretation, other Specifically-defined evaluation criteria are given, and if and where they are accessible to students